 Sources of Interface Definitions

-The interface definitions are derived from BSC Procedures and the Technical Specifications for the ELEXON-developed applications.
+The interface definitions are derived from BSC Procedures and the Technical Specifications for the Elexon-developed applications.
 Each definition lists the relevant source documents together with each source’s internal reference(s) for the interface and any variation in the name by which a data flow is known within that source document.

 Data Flow Initiators and Recipients